Exploring the Hidden Burden of Firearm Injuries

 It’s estimated that firearm injuries affect three times as many people per year as firearm deaths do, but nobody knows the numbers for sure.
 While the Centers for Disease Control began tracking firearm deaths in 1979, it only began collecting information on firearm injuries more recently, in 2000.
 And even 19 years later, the CDC considers its own data unreliable.

 Compounding the problem is the fact that gathering the data is difficult even at the hospital level.
 While hospital regulations are explicit about how to code and report a traumatic death, they’re less clear about how to report traumatic injuries.
-And all of this is assuming that hospital data would catch all cases in the first place, but firearm violence often goes unreported, as people may avoid hospitals for fear of arrest.
+All of this is assuming that hospital data would catch all cases in the first place, but firearm violence often goes unreported because people may avoid hospitals for fear of arrest.

 Murky long-term outcomes